KentumRIT/PrusaXL-4th-Axis-Cylindrical-Printing/4th-Axis-Control/Switching-Z-and-Theta-Control/Prusa-Switching-Control/journal.md

 Hijack the power supplied to the print fan of a docked relay to control relays which switch motor control.

 ### Critical issue!
-As far as I'm aware, there's no way to control a part fan or any other signals via G-code that could be hijacked to control a set of relays.
+As far as I'm aware, there's no way to control the part fan of a *docked* extruder or any other signals via G-code that could be hijacked to control a set of relays.